UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Conclusions and Future Research

 \section{Conclusions and Future Research}

-This paper presented a novel framework for UEFI memory forensics that addresses a gap in below-OS security analysis.
-Our framework introduces two key components: UefiMemDump for memory acquisition and UEFIDumpAnalysis for memory analysis.
-The limitations identified in our work point to several future research directions, including a dedicated tamper-resistant security context for UEFI memory dumping and techniques for the reduction of false positives in the context of inline hooking detection.
-Likewise, we welcome the research and development of additional detection modules by the research community at large.
-Regardless of these limitations, through evaluation with modern UEFI threats such as ThunderStrike, CosmicStrand, and Glupteba, we demonstrated the framework's ability to detect malicious UEFI modifications during the pre-boot phase.
+This paper presents a novel framework for UEFI memory forensics that addresses a gap in below-OS security analysis.
+The framework consists of two key components: \textit{UEFIMemDump} for memory acquisition and \textit{UEFIDumpAnalysis} for memory analysis.
+Through evaluation with modern UEFI threats such as ThunderStrike, CosmicStrand, and Glupteba, we demonstrated the framework's ability to detect malicious UEFI modifications during the pre-boot phase.
+Upon acceptance, the framework's source code will be made publicly available.